-UPDATE 3-Turkish markets weaken as Ankara nears conflict in Syria
+UPDATE 4-Turkish assets weaken on Syria tensions, state meddling in FX market

 At the same time, threatened U.S. sanctions still loom over Ankara’s acquisition last year of Russian S-400 missile defences.

+“I can see why the Turkish authorities would want a weaker currency - to help the CA (current account) adjustment and underpin growth, but guess they would want a managed weakening, which explains the ‘intervention’ we are seeing,” Tim Ash, emerging markets senior sovereign strategist at BlueBay Asset Management, said in emailed comments.

+Central bank gross reserves stood at $75.5 billion as of Feb.
+14, from $74.5 billion a week earlier, central bank data shows.
+Net reserves are down around $10 billion year to date.

-The uncertainty hit the main BIST 100 share index, which fell more than 3%.
+Other Turkish assets also suffered on Thursday.
+The main BIST 100 share index, which fell more than 3%.
 The banking index was down 4.83%.

 The yield on the benchmark 10-year bond rose to 12.03% from 11.57% on Wednesday.
 It had recently fallen below 10% from a level of 21% last May.